 Recently, all the Google Analytics purchasers received a detailed email from the company containing information about GDPR and data retention controls.
 The customers have been asked to “review these data retention settings and modify as needed” by Google.
 The GDPR and Google data retention policies will be effective and imposed from 25th May.

 Though this is undoubtedly a great initiative by Google to enhance the personalized experience, most of the users are not getting what exactly needs to be done.
 A Data Retention tab is created under the admin section.
 To understand the whole concept thoroughly, let’s checkout for Google Analytics in a detailed manner.

 Google Analytics is a freemium web analytics service coming from the company itself.
 As the name suggests this tool can be used to track and report traffic to a website.

-To avail all the facilities you need to set the permissions accordingly by signing into Google Analytics.
+To avail of all the facilities, you need to set the permissions accordingly by signing into Google Analytics.